 We have put together a short guide to help answer some of your questions and to hopefully, put some of your concerns to rest.
 Here’s what you should expect going forward while planning your wedding during this time.

-I STILL WANT TO GET MARRIED, WHAT CAN I DO?
+I STILL WANT TO GET MARRIED AND HAVE A WEDDING, WHAT DO I NEED TO KNOW?

 2.)
-You may get married at home (still 6 feet apart) consider live streaming your union via ZOOM, Facebeook LIVE or Instagram LIVE,
+You may get married at home or a private property (still 6 feet apart) consider live streaming your union via ZOOM, Facebeook LIVE or Instagram LIVE,

 WHAT YOU NEED TO KNOW: Some counties are still in "Phase 1" of the reopening and depending on venue sq footage they may allow up to 100 indoor and 250 outdoor -the caveat is that no matter the amount of guests you will be required to stay 6' apart and all guests and vendors will need to wear a mask, the entire time.
 This will be on a county by county basis.
 Not all counties will be on the same schedule.